-Figure 5-7 shows the estimate of the fixed and variable operating and maintenance (O&M) costs of the generating technologies modeled in the 2022 update of estimated generating technologies costs.
-As can be seen in Figure 5-7 solar thermal technology has moderate O&M cost, with almost no variable O&M cost and an estimated fixed annual O&M cost of \$89/kW.
-The fixed O&M cost is higher than that of PV (\$16/kW) and land-based wind (\$28/kW) but lower than offshore wind, biomass and geothermal.
+costs.
+As can be seen in Figure 5-7 solar thermal technology has moderate O&M cost, with almost no variable O&M cost and an estimated fixed annual O&M cost of \$96/kW.
+The fixed O&M cost is higher than that of PV (\$17/kW) and land-based wind (\$30/kW) but lower than offshore wind, biomass and geothermal.

-Figure 5-7: Operating and maintenance cost of generating technologies (Data source: EIA [6])
+Figure 5-7: Operating and maintenance cost of generating technologies (Data source: EIA [5])